 Does compression clothing have other benefits?

 Compression clothing was designed to improve blood flow, but it does offer other benefits.
 Many athletes use compression gear to avoid excess muscle movement.
 They insist that this reduces their risk of injury.
 And, in some areas, it might.

 Other athletes use compression clothing in areas where they are already injured.
 This is especially true if the injury is in the arms or legs.
 Compression gear takes some of the pressure off overworked or strained muscles.
 The tight fit also keeps muscles close to the bone so ligaments also get a little bit of rest from the usual wear and tear.

 Does the type of compression clothing matter?

 The type of compression clothing you choose should suit either your goals or the area you’re focused on.
-If you want to reduce strain in your calf, you’ll obviously want a compression leg sleeve.
+If you want to reduce strain in your calf, you’ll obviously want compression leg sleeve or compression socks for running.
 But if you’re more concerned with improving blood flow to your biceps on arm day, then upper body compression sleeves are a better bet.